Behind the modelling

-How is the data produced?
+How the data is produced

 AFS is modelled using a Computable General Equilibrium (CGE) model by the Centre of Policy Studies, Victoria University.